 I know its shocking to think that someone would lie on the internet, but it’s true.

-There are only about 3 ways to get a FREE copy of your credit report for free or without a catch:
+Here are the only truly free ways I know of to get a copy of your credit report for free or without a catch:

 - Apply for a loan and get denied (in their denial letter they will explain which credit bureau gave them your info which led to them denying you and you have a right to get a copy of that report at no cost and the letter will tell you where to write to request it)